KingNaranja/Pc-master-race/README.md

 ## To Do

 * Create Favorites page
-* Split main reducer into multiple reducers
+* *Split main reducer into multiple reducers*
-* Abstract post fetching logic into a custom Hook
+* Move initial state and reducers into separate files
+* Replace placeholder JSON
 * Manage app theme in global state